adambard/learnxinyminutes-docs/make.html.markdown

 ifeq ($(sport),tennis)
 	@echo 'game, set, match'
 else
-	@echo 'They think it's all over; it is now' endif
+	@echo "They think it's all over; it is now" endif

 # There are also ifneq, ifdef, ifndef